 The first line of treatment is usually a moisturizer or topical cream or ointment to calm the skin and reduce the inflammation.
 If the skin becomes infected during a flare-up, we may prescribe antibiotics as well.

-Infants and children with eczema may also have food allergies, so our Austin allergists may recommend testing for food allergies to determine if this condition contributes to the problem.
+Infants and children may also have food allergies, so our Austin allergists may recommend testing for food allergies to determine if this condition contributes to the problem.

 Managing the symptoms of eczema is very important, and our Austin allergists will work with you to make important lifestyle changes that help make this condition more manageable.
 One of the key factors we will discuss is avoiding triggers and irritants such as pollen, pet dander, harsh soaps, detergents, shampoos and bubble bath.